Design an Adaptive Layout with Material Design

 What is Adaptive Design and why should I use it?

 Adaptive design is the practice of designing layouts that adapt to specific breakpoints and devices.
 Usually we consider the width of the device to determine where the layout should change, or adapt.
-Both Web and Android utilize responsive design concepts, like flexible grids and images, to create layouts that better respond to their context.

 While not every app needs to be available on every screen size, it does allow for more freedom for your users with an increased experience in regards to ergonomics, usability, and app quality.